MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 11. Review the **Installation summary** page and select **Install**.

-[Learn more](#configuration-options-for-the-api-and-console) to configure the Console after installation.
+[Learn](#configuration-options-for-the-api-and-console) how to configure the Console after installation.

 The **Installing features** page appears and displays the installation progress.